pongraczfarkas/Jenkins-Autoscaling-DevOps/README.md

 ## Prerequisites

- - An AWS account with access to EC2, S3, and IAM services
+ - An AWS account with access to EC2, VPC, LB and IAM services
  - Terraform installed on your local machine
  - Ansible installed on your local machine
+ - Packer installed on your local machine
  - A SSH key pair for accessing the EC2 instances

 ## Installation